-While many Americans expect to eat a certain amount of meat, and many might think, “Well, I don’t eat that much,” they might be surprised by just how much meat (and dairy) they actually consume every day.
-This is an important consideration in water footprints because the water footprint of meat and dairy can be much higher than that of produce.
+The water footprint of meat is a higher number than many people might realize.
+While many Americans expect to eat a certain amount of meat, and they might think, “Well, I don’t eat that much,” they might be surprised by just how much meat (and dairy) they actually consume every day.
+This is an important consideration because the water footprint of meat and dairy can be much higher than that of plant foods.
 With a little awareness and guidance from the USDA, it’s easy to meet daily protein needs without consuming so much meat.

 Here’s a quiz: How many pounds of meat does the average American eat every year?
 The answer might be a little shocking to some.
 According to the USDA, Americans, on average, are on track to eat 222 pounds of red meat and poultry in 2018, which works out to more than half a pound a day.
 Many probably think, “I don’t eat that much meat,” but if they kept track, they might be surprised by just how much meat (and dairy, for that matter) they actually consume.

 The Water Footprint Calculator (WFC) includes questions about diet, specifically about how much meat and dairy people consume in a day.
 As many users have discovered, their diet can be the most significant component of their daily water footprint, especially if they consume a lot of meat and dairy.
 But what does that mean and why do people underestimate their consumption by so much?
 Just how much is one portion of meat and dairy and how much should we eat in a day?

 Daily Meat Consumption in the US